Baten Kaitos: Eternal Wings and the Lost Ocean: Future

-The series has largely lay dormant since the release of Origins in 2006.
-In Nintendo's transition from the Gamecube to the Wii video game hardware in 2006, Monolith Soft stated they had no plan to support the Wii with a Baten Kaitos title, instead focusing on other projects, namely what would turn into Disaster: Day of Crisis and Xenoblade Chronicles.
+The series has largely lain dormant since the release of Origins in 2006.
+In Nintendo's transition from the GameCube to the Wii video game hardware in 2006, Monolith Soft stated they had no plan to support the Wii with a Baten Kaitos title, instead focusing on other projects, namely what would turn into Disaster: Day of Crisis and Xenoblade Chronicles.
 Meanwhile, Tri-Crescendo went on to develop and release Eternal Sonata in 2007 for the Xbox 360 (and later PlayStation 3), a project company founder Hiroya Hatsushiba stated was only possible due to the experience of co-developing Baten Kaitos.
 Monolith Soft employees would continue to mention the games on occasion.
 In 2008, producer Tadashi Nomura stated that "We [...] are still willing to start developing a new Baten Kaitos when the time is ripe."
 In 2010, in an interview, Honne spoke fondly of Baten Kaitos, calling it his favorite game to work on, and then transitioned into a comment about working on a "secret project", in a way that lead some publications to suggest he may be referring to further Baten Kaitos entries.
 In 2014, the Baten Kaitos Origins music track "The Valedictory Elegy" appeared in Nintendo's cross over video game Super Smash Bros. for Wii U. In 2015, developer Kensuke Tsukanaka revealed in an interview that while the game series was considered for inclusion in the cross over video game Project X Zone, the developers couldn't figure out a way to work it into the game's story.
 In the same interview, he also stated that while it would be possible to bring back the series, it would require substantial fan feedback encouraging Bandai Namco Entertainment to use the franchise again.
-The game is mentioned by video game journalists as a game they would desire to be re-released through the Virtual Console for the Nintendo Switch, HD remake or sequel, but no further entries have been released to date.
+Game journalists have expressed desire for sequel, but no further entries have been released to date.

-In January 2023, many publications reported on a rumor published by video game website "Exputer", who claimed to have seen evidence that showed that Nintendo and Monolith Soft had plans to release a remake of the original Baten Kaitos on the Nintendo Switch in 2023.

-On the February 8 2023 Nintendo Direct, it was announced that Baten Kaitos and Origins would be remastered, with a summer 2023 release date.